hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

     if(item.id > 2 ) {
         break;
     }
-    console.log(item.id);// prints only 1, 2 it breaks out of the loop }
+    console.log(item.id); // prints only 1, 2 it breaks out of the loop
+}

 for(const item of array) {
     if(item.id === 3 ) {
         continue;
     }
-    console.log(item.id);// prints 1, 2, 4 it continues the loop with next element
+    console.log(item.id); // prints 1, 2, 4 it continues the loop with next element
 }
 ```